lucaspimentab/lucaspimentab/README.md

 ## 🔬 Research & Work

-I am a researcher in the field of machine learning and artificial intelligence at UFMG, where I contribute to various innovative projects focused on AI applications.
+I am a researcher in machine learning and artificial intelligence at UFMG, contributing to projects focused on AI applications and data analysis.

 ## 🛠️ Technologies & Skills

-Throughout my academic and professional journey, I have worked with a variety of programming languages and frameworks.
-My experience includes **C, C++, Python**, and a growing expertise in **data science and machine learning**.
+I have experience with programming languages such as C, C++, and Python.
+I'm constantly developing my skills in data science and machine learning through academic and professional projects.

 ## 📫 Connect with Me